Skip to main content

 Can a Christian need Deliverance from Demons?

 The question of whether Christians can be demonized and in need of deliverance is a thought-provoking topic that ignites intense debate within Christian circles.
-While opinions may differ, this article aims to present a comprehensive overview of how Christians can benefit from the ministry of deliverance, supported by scriptural evidence.
+While opinions may differ, this chapter aims to present a comprehensive overview of how Christians can benefit from the ministry of deliverance, supported by scriptural evidence.
 By delving into biblical passages, studying the original Greek, and examining the theological perspectives surrounding this topic, we can gain a deeper understanding of the possibility of Christians requiring deliverance from demonic influence/oppression.

-Often times you will hear it said in Christian circles: "a person can either be possessed, oppressed, or influenced by the devil."
+Oftentimes you will hear it said in Christian circles: "a person can either be possessed, oppressed, or influenced by the devil."
 However, this terminology is not used in the Bible, especially as it relates to the word "possessed."
 In fact, the Greek word "daimonizomai," used in some Bibles to mean "demon-possessed" is often improperly translated.
 Scholars argue that this translation does not accurately convey the complete meaning of the word.
 Instead, it signifies being under demonic power or influence to varying degrees—partially, moderately, or fully.
 The proper translation of this word would be "to be demonized."

 Regarding this concept of believers having areas of their lives that are not fully surrendered to God, the Bible provides examples and exhortations for believers to continually strive for complete surrender and sanctification.
 For example, in 2 Corinthians 2:10-11 the Apostle Paul exhorts believers to avoid unforgiveness so that "no advantage would be taken of us by Satan, for we are not ignorant of his schemes."
 Additionally, scholars argue that Ananias and Sapphira are a prime example of the enemy gaining access to a believer's life as the Apostle Peter declared to Ananias in Acts 5:3- “Ananias, how is it that Satan has so filled your heart that you have lied to the Holy Spirit and have kept for yourself some of the money you received for the land?"

 In the Old Testament, when the Israelites were given possession of the Promised Land by God, they were instructed to drive out the inhabitants and possess the land fully (Joshua 1:3-4, Joshua 23:5-13).
-This is how it works with deliverance and sanctification for the believer, we have been given the "promised land" through Christ, but we must now dislodge the enemy from every space he occupies in our life.
+This is how it works with deliverance and sanctification for the believer: we have been given the "promised land" through Christ, but we must now dislodge the enemy from every space he occupies in our life.
 This serves as an analogy for believers today, emphasizing the importance of continually surrendering all areas of their lives to God and actively engaging in spiritual warfare to gain control over the influences of the enemy.

 Scripture encourages believers to pursue spiritual growth, to resist the enemy, and to submit fully to God (James 4:7, 1 Peter 5:8-9).
 It acknowledges the existence of spiritual battles and the need for believers to be vigilant, putting on the armor of God (Ephesians 6:10-18).
 This recognition affirms that although believers have the Holy Spirit dwelling within them, they can still have areas of vulnerability that may benefit from the ministry of deliverance.

 Throughout Jesus' earthly ministry, Jesus regularly encountered believing individuals afflicted by demonic forces and exercised His authority to deliver them.
-In Mark 1:23-26, Jesus encounters a man demonized by an impure spirit in the synagogue.
+As mentioned earlier, in Mark 1:23-26, Jesus encounters a man demonized by an impure spirit in the synagogue.
 This is someone you may consider to be a "churchgoing man."
 Instead of kicking the man out of service for being disruptive, He rebukes the spirit and sets the man free.
-These encounters demonstrate Jesus' acknowledgment of the reality of demonic influence on individuals, including believers.
+These encounters demonstrate Jesus' acknowledgment of the reality of demonic oppression within individuals, including believers.
+Jesus instructed His disciples to "cast out demons" when they came into contact with demonized people.
+This is His prescription, not just prayer, not just "breaking them off", not just rebuking them, but casting them out!

-The apostle Paul provides valuable insights into the existence of demonic influence within the Christian community.
+The apostle Paul provides valuable insights into the existence of demonic oppression within the Christian community.
 In Ephesians 4:27, he cautions believers, "And give no opportunity to the devil," highlighting the need for Christians to be aware of potential openings for demonic influence.
 Additionally, Paul's instructions in 2 Corinthians 10:3-5 to "take every thought captive to obey Christ" imply the need for spiritual warfare against deceptive and evil influences.

 3 Common Objections to Christians needing deliverance: